edgarsuits/its_vs_gpt/README.md

 ## Introduction
-Welcome to the ultimate showdown in educational theory and artificial intelligence: **Innovative Teaching Systems (ITS) versus Generative Pre-trained Transformers (GPT)**.
+Welcome to the ultimate showdown in educational theory and artificial intelligence: **Intelligent Tutoring Systems (ITS) versus Generative Pre-trained Transformers (GPT)**.

 ## Round Zero: Exponential Equation Common Base
 ### The Arena